by Howard Fosdick © FolkFluteWorld.com

 The Bottom Line

-If you're an ace recorder player, this instrument probably won't be your tenor of choice.
+If you're an ace recorder player, this instrument won't be your tenor of choice.
 You'll gladly lay out the hundreds required to get a very high quality wooden instrument.

 For the rest of us, those who love our plastic recorders but still crave that special warm sound of wood, this tenor fits the bill.
 It's a good, solid instrument, and a great bargain at its price.

-I've had a lot of fun with mine, and would definitely recommend it to others.
+I've had a lot of fun with mine, and would definitely recommend it to others.==> See my complete Beginner's Guide to the Tenor Recorder for more information about tenor recorders, how to play them, and where to get free resources.